 1. Calculate the average catch by species in 10-year periods from the creel data, then calculate the proportions of species in each taxonomic group (e.g. deep snapper, grouper).

-The period averaging controls for temporal changes in species composition (see Section 1.1.2 in Nadon et al. (2023) for further details)
+The period averaging controls for temporal changes in species composition (see Nadon et al. (2023) for further details)